InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/TCF-Implementation-Guidelines.md

 # Consent Management Platform (CMP) guidelines<a name="cmp"></a>
 This section outlines implementation guidelines for CMPs to be compliant with the TCF technical specification when collecting, storing and sharing user consent.

 Register to be on the CMP list: https://register.consensu.org/.
 This step is required to be a TCF recognised CMP trusted by vendors receiving the consents that you collect.
 Upon registration a CMP is assigned an ID, which is passed with each request.
 Since September 1st 2021, new registering CMPs are no longer granted access to the “consensu.org” domain.
-CMPs who have been registered with the TCF before September 1st 2021 can continue to hots their tags at <code>https://[cmpname].mgr.consensu.org/</code>.
+CMPs who have been registered with the TCF before September 1st 2021 can continue to host their tags at <code>https://[cmpname].mgr.consensu.org/</code>.

-Note: it is the intention of the managing organisation at some point in the future to retire "consensus.org".
+Note: it is the intention of the managing organisation at some point in the future to retire "consensu.org".

 ## 1. Collecting consent from users<a name="collectconsent"></a>